signekb/seedcase-sprout/.github/pull_request_template.md

 ## Description

-These changes are done for PURPOSE, because REASON.
+These changes are for PURPOSE, because REASON.

 Closes #

 ## Reviewer Focus

 <!-- Select quick/in-depth as necessary -->
 This PR needs a quick/in-depth review.

 Focus on CHANGES.

 ## Checklist